kaijday/opengi-katas-feb-2024/adrs/2_Micro Frontends.md

-# ADR 2: Micro Frontends
+# ADR 2: Use Micro Frontends for the web applications
 **Date:** 28/02/2024

 ## Status